-Our children have the opportunity to be creative, to be physically active and to be academically challenged.
+Throughout our curriculum, pupils have the opportunity to be creative, to be physically active and to be academically challenged.

 Our curriculum is designed to ignite the imagination of our pupils.
 Most plans originate from a stimulus that is child-oriented such as a text, a period of history or a theme that the children are currently engaged in.
-We plan our curriculum to ensure that we meet the requirement of the national curriculum and the early year’s curriculum by ensuring that:
+We plan our curriculum to ensure that we meet the requirement of the National Curriculum and the Early Years Foundation Stage Curriculum by ensuring that:

-- long term plans are developed collaboratively between subject leaders and year group colleagues to ensure coverage for the academic year
+- Long term plans are developed collaboratively between subject leaders and year group colleagues to ensure coverage for the academic year

-- medium term plans are written creatively and collaboratively, drawing on ideas from CPD (training) opportunities
+- Medium term plans are written creatively and collaboratively, drawing on ideas from CPD (training) opportunities

-Courage, justice, integrity and compassion are taught on their own and through other areas of the curriculum, including assemblies.
+Values, including respect, responsibility, tolerance and compassion are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 In all year groups there are small group interventions to support pupils in gaining the key skills to become successful readers, writers and mathematicians.

 All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development, progress and their colleagues throughout the school.

 For the curriculum policy, please visit the school policies on the attached link: